susank2/Learning-Documentation/learning_notes.md

 4- The 341-0064A chip in the Apple Lisa controls the keyboard, mouse, RTC, and soft power switch.
 It is a customized National Semiconductor COP421.
 Images of the chip were taken and stitched together to provide a detailed view of its structure.
 These images help in understanding the chip’s functions and its ROM contents.

 Personal insights or reflections:
-Watching the simulations and examining the images helped me understand how these chips process instructions and work together.
+1- Watching the simulations and examining the images helped me understand how these chips process instructions and work together.
 Zooming in on the details was very educational.

-The high-resolution images showed how complex these chips are.
+2- The high-resolution images showed how complex these chips are.

-The detailed images revealed how many tiny parts come together to make a chip work which was very interesting.
+3- The detailed images revealed how many tiny parts come together to make a chip work which was very interesting.

-This experience encouraged me to explore more about how different chips and components work.
+4-This experience encouraged me to explore more about how different chips and components work.